• Skip to primary navigation

 Be sure to always check with any manufacturer before assuming their declared “range” will work in your environment.

-If you plan on using your communication method daily or for long conversations, ease-of-use might not seem that important.
+If you plan on using your communication method daily or for long conversations, ease of use might not seem that important.
 After all, the more you use it, the more comfortable you’ll become with the operation.
-However, if this device will only be used occasionally or for emergencies, you’ll want it to be as simple as possible.
+However, if this device is only used occasionally or for emergencies, you’ll want it to be as simple as possible.

-As an example, some digital communication gadgets currently on the market must first create “mesh” networks.
-They then connect with existing cellphones and communicate through encrypted apps to other users on the network.
+For example, some digital communication gadgets currently on the market must first create “mesh” networks.
+They then connect with existing cell phones and communicate through encrypted apps to other users on the network.

-If you had an emergency and needed to get help right away, this probably wouldn’t be the easiest option for you.
+If you had an emergency and needed help immediately, this probably wouldn’t be the easiest option for you.

-Make sure you choose an off-grid communication method that you'll be able to operate quickly and easily under pressure.
-Once you settle on the best option, practice with the device or method, and become as familiar as you can with it.
+Make sure you choose an off-grid communication method that you'll be able to operate quickly and efficiently under pressure.
+Once you settle on the best option, practice with the device or method and become as familiar as possible.

 Durability